1944 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 2008 - Present

-The MS68 grade represents the absolute pinnacle of preservation for 1944 quarters, with fewer than a dozen known examples across all three mints combined.
-Professional certification services have graded only a handful of these ultra-high grade specimens since modern grading began, making each MS68 coin a numismatic treasure.
+The MS68 grade (Mint State — meaning the coin shows absolutely no wear and scores 68 out of a possible 70 on the Sheldon Scale) represents the absolute pinnacle of preservation for 1944 quarters, with fewer than a dozen known examples across all three mints combined.

-The 1944 Philadelphia leads at $16,800, despite producing over 104 million coins—its superior strike quality from fresh dies early in the production run contributed to better preservation potential.
+The 1944 Philadelphia leads at $16,800 at Heritage Auctions in August 2022, despite producing over 104 million coins — its superior strike quality from fresh dies early in the production run contributed to better long-term preservation.
+PCGS (Professional Coin Grading Service, the leading third-party authentication firm) specifically notes that the 1944 is the highest-mintage pre-1962 Washington quarter.

 Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)